 The program prepares professionals for entry-level and advanced leadership positions in technical, community, colleges and universities in academic affairs, student affairs, and administrative affairs.

 With your graduate degree, you have more choices and opportunities that allow you to change or advance your career, increase your competence in the field, make more money, and make a better life for you and your family.

 *Ewert, S. (Feb.
 2012).
 What It’s Worth: Field of Training and Economic Status in 2009.
 U.S. Census Bureau.
 P70-129.
 Retrieved from http://www.census.gov/prod/2012pubs/p70-129.pdf

-**Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, Postsecondary Education Administrators, on the Internet at http://www.bls.gov/ooh/management/postsecondary-education-administrators.htm (visited April 26, 2012).
+**Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, Postsecondary Education Administrators, on the Internet at http://www.bls.gov/ooh/management/postsecondary-education-administrators.htm (visited July 11, 2013).

 ***On January 9, 2006, a labor market analysis was conducted by Bruce Steuernagel, Labor Market Analyst for MnSCU.
 These are the projected employment and job openings for post-secondary administrators from 2002-2012.